New press secretary hails barrier breakers who paved way

 President Joe Biden entrusted Jean-Pierre, 47, and the daughter of Haitian immigrants, with the responsibility of being his chief spokesperson earlier this month.
 Jen Psaki, who had held the job since the start of the administration, stepped down last Friday.

 Jean-Pierre is the first Black woman and openly LGBTQ person to serve as White House press secretary.
-She had been the principal deputy press secretary and led the briefing on several occasions.
+She had been the principal deputy press secretary and led the briefing on several occasions, making history in May 2021 when she first subbed for Psaki.

 She also held regular off-camera “gaggles” with the much smaller group of reporters who travel aboard Air Force One with the president.

 Jean-Pierre takes over as the White House faces an uphill battle to help Democrats hold onto the House and Senate in November’s midterm elections, and as the administration struggles to address the public’s concerns about rising consumer prices and the state of the economy.